Thinking of solo travel but not sure where to start? START HERE!

 Towering across the Danube from the city center is the mammoth Petrovardin Fortress, which hosts the city's many celebrations (including EXIT) and has plenty of cool spots to avoid the summer sun.

 A short bus ride away is the small but sweet village of Sremski Karlovci, in the heart of the Fruška Gora region, which is dotted with vineyards and monasteries.
-But like much of Serbia, getting beyond the village on public transport becomes tricky and having your own car is the only sensible way to get around.
-But the village itself is worth the 20-minute bus ride.
+But like much of Serbia, getting beyond the village on public transport becomes tricky.
+While driving in Serbia may be a challenge, having your own car is the only sensible way to get around and would allow you to enjoy a Serbia road trip for a few days.
+Click here to compare prices for a car rental in Serbia.

 I've been pronouncing this wrong for so many years... turns out it rhymes with pizza.

-You won't go hungry in Serbia if you eat meat (more on vegetarians in a moment).
+You won’t go hungry in Serbia if you eat meat (more on vegetarians in a moment).
 I ate extremely well and cheaply throughout my stay.
-I don't know if it's the spices or the fact that the distance from farm to plate is quite short, but it was all lipsmacking.
+I don’t know if it’s the spices or the fact that the distance from farm to plate is quite short, but it was all lip smacking.

 These are the dishes I liked best: